tiaanduplessis/react-favic/README.md

 ## About

-Little React component to add multiple meta tags for different sized headers to your app's document `head`.
+Little React component to add multiple meta tags for different sized favicons to your app's document `head`.

 ## Usage